mbMosman/js-practice-projects/basic-color-swap/readme.md

 # Working with DOM & Events - Color Swap
 Create an application that will add, swap, and delete color blocks from the web page.

-## Details
+## MVP Requirements

 1. Create a `<button>` element.
 You may do this in JavaScript, or write it directly in the HTML code.
-Have the button text read "Add".
+Have the button text read "Add Color Block".

 2. Using JavaScript, append a `<div>` element when you click the button.
 This `<div>` should contain:

- - A `<span>` element that shows how many times you have clicked the button from the first step.
+ - A `<span>` that shows how many times the "Add" button was clicked.
- - Two `<button>` elements.
-The text of the two buttons should read "Swap" and "Delete".
+ - A "Delete" `<button>` which should remove its parent `div` from the DOM when clicked.

-3. Using a CSS file, style any `<div>` created using the "Add" button to have a Red background-color.
+3. Using a CSS file, give all the `<div>` elements created must have a `margin` of `1rem` and a `height` of `2rem`.
+Each block should also initially have a Red background-color.

-4. Clicking the "Swap" `<button>` should change the background-color of its parent `<div>` from Red to Yellow.
+4. Clicking on the block should toggle the background-color of the `<div>` between Red and Green.

-5. Clicking the "Swap" `<button>` again should turn the color back to Red.
+    - A red block will become green on click.

-6. Clicking a "Delete" `<button>` should remove its parent `<div>` container (and all of its contents) from the page.
+    - A green block will become red on click.